onkanat/lms_chat/README.md

    - An asterisk (*) indicates unsaved changes
 6. Delete conversations or folders:
    - Click the delete button (🗑️) next to any conversation or folder

+### Customizing Themes

+1. Click the theme manager button (🎨) in the top menu to open the theme panel
+2. Choose a preset theme:
+   - Click on any of the preset theme options (Dark, Light, High Contrast, etc.)
+   - The theme will be applied immediately
+3. Customize colors:
+   - Use the color pickers to adjust individual UI elements
+   - Changes are applied in real-time
+4. Adjust fonts and layout:
+   - Select a font family from the dropdown menu
+   - Choose a font size that works best for you
+   - Switch between comfortable and compact layouts
+5. Save your customizations:
+   - All changes are automatically saved to your browser's localStorage
+   - You can also save your current settings as a custom theme
+6. Reset to defaults:
+   - Click "Reset to Default" to revert to the original dark theme

 ### Using RAG (Retrieval-Augmented Generation)